MaterializeInc/materialize/doc/developer/design/20230512_mir_cost_model.md

 Our cost model should be in terms of the dimensions that are relevant to us:

 - Latency (hydration time; latency per update)
-- Storage (memory footprint/implicit storage)
+- Memory (memory footprint/implicit storage)
 - Scalability (to what degree can this query be spread across workers)

 Our cost model should be *executable* and *accurate:*